panic while reaping htable_cache

 Later, in htable_free() we check for ht_hat pointer in htable and perfrom the needed actions, while guaranteeing race-free execution in reap context - there is no dependency on ht_hat, so we do not need to worry about it going away.

-Updated by Boris Protopopov about 6 years ago
+Updated by Boris Protopopov over 7 years ago

 One other detail that seemed amiss in the code was that it was not obvious whether the htable_dont_cache flag was set when htable_free() was called from htable_reap().
 However, it would seem that if the flag was not set, then htable_free() could put the htable back on the hat's cached_list.
 This would have defeated the purpose of reaping - the htable would not be freed but would still be cached.